Shade (shadow): Plants

 Under a dense forest canopy, light intensity can be very low.
 Special adaptations produce the shade tolerance that allows plants to survive in the understory.

 In addition, shade within a canopy can elicit shade avoidance responses whereby plants elongate their shoots in order to reach light for optimal photosynthesis.

+Politics

+In politics shade is measured and scored and is downstream of municipal governance tree management policies and urban planning and development.
+In 2021, it was found that thirty million more trees are required to combat shade inequity.
+Shade from trees reduces urban heat island effect.

+Culture

+Although shadows are sometimes regarded as sinister, urban planning aesthetics favour shade and beautiful streets in global terms are often regarded as those with mature tree canopy cover.
+Treepedia counts urban trees to estimate cover.